mulle-sde/mulle-semver/README.md

 Besides it being written in bash, there are no advantages of mulle-semver over npm semver.

 The commandline interface is also different.
-It's intended function is not as a standalone tool, but as a library for [mulle-fetch](//github.com/mulle-)
+It's primary use is not as a standalone tool, but as a library for [mulle-fetch](//github.com/mulle-sde/mulle-fetch).

 > #### Example
 >